WAHID-QANDIL/WAHID-QANDIL/README.md

-* 🌍  I'm based in EARTH
+* 🌍  I'm based in Earth
 * ✉️  You can contact me at [Mail](mailto:wahidqandill@gmail.com)
-* 🚀  I'm currently working as Android Software Engineer
-* 🧠  I'm Mobile App Developer
+* 🧠  I'm a Mobile App Developer
 * 🤝  I'm open to collaborating on android projects and any type of open source projects that related to Kotlin and Mobile Development
 *      I love experimenting with new ideas and building applications that solve real problems.
 Check out my repositories to see my latest projects!

 * ## My Skills